 Every generation has its own culprit.
-Throughout history, people have blamed this phenomenon on demons, aliens and supernatural spirits of all shapes and sizes.
-However, the reality is a bit less mystical and pretty anticlimactic.
-You’re experiencing a medical condition called sleep paralysis.
+Throughout history, people have blamed this phenomenon on demons, aliens and supernatural spirits.
+However, the reality is a less mystical and pretty anticlimactic: you’re experiencing a medical condition called sleep paralysis.
 What causes it and how can it be avoided?

-During this stage, your body is temporarily paralyzed so you don’t run around the room and injure yourself while dreaming.
+During this sleep stage, your body is temporarily paralyzed so you don’t run around the room and injure yourself while dreaming.
 Sleep paralysis occurs when you have drifted off into REM sleep but for some reason, your mind remains awake.
 This ambiguous state can cause you to hallucinate and envision that there’s something crushing your body.

-Before you start calling the ghostbusters, however, you should understand that this is just your mind playing tricks on you and it will most likely be over within 1-2 minutes.
+Before you start calling the ghostbusters, you should understand that this is just your mind playing tricks on you and it will most likely be over within a couple minutes.
 Why does this happen?

 There are numerous reasons why you may have experienced sleep paralysis.
 Here are a few:

 - Sleep deprivation: When you’re sleep deprived, you’re more susceptible to disruptions in your sleep.
 In addition, experiencing jet lag, anxiety and stress can make your sleep quality worse and subsequently make you susceptible to sleep paralysis.

 - Sleeping on your back: The majority of people who experience sleep paralysis say it happened when they were asleep on their back.